 There is no specific age recommended by experts to start feeding maple syrup to babies.
 However, natural sugars, such as honey, are recommended to be introduced only after the baby’s first birthday.
 Therefore, you may use the same rule for maple syrup as well (3).
 It is because when the sap is collected, it is less sweet.
 However, during the processing, the syrup turns sweeter and has almost the same calories as white or refined sugar (2).
 Therefore, if you feed maple syrup to babies, it may cause issues, such as excessive calorie intake.

-Thus, you should avoid feeding maple syrup to babies.
+Thus, maple syrup is one of the foods to avoid for babies below one year.
 However, if you still wish to use maple syrup for your baby, consult your pediatrician.
 Once you get a go-ahead nod from them, use maple syrup in moderation as a part of a healthy, well-balanced diet.

 Nutritional Composition Of Maple Syrup